 Why it’s important to maintain an active sex life

-In 2017, The University of Manchester, Manchester Metropolitan University and think-tank the International Longevity Centre (ILC-UK) published a report, ‘How Long Will I Love You?
-Sex and Intimacy in Later Life’ confirming the continued importance of intimacy in later life.
+In 2017, The University of Manchester, Manchester Metropolitan University and think-tank the International Longevity Centre (ILC-UK) published a report: ‘How Long Will I Love You?
+Sex and Intimacy in Later Life’, which confirmed the importance of intimacy in later life.
 One of the more revealing insights was that men over 80 reported they felt a greater degree of obligation to have sex with their partner than at any age between 50-79.

 Commenting on the overall findings, Age UK’s clinical lead Lesley Carter said: “It continues to be important to maintain sexual intimacy as we age as it brings with it positive physical and emotional advantages.
 There are many ways to enjoy intimacy and pleasure and it may be different to what we have experienced before.
 It can be non-penetrative or involve positions that are more comfortable, or be just about touch and closeness – whatever feels good for you.”